Man, Myth & Magic (role-playing game): Reception

+Although the game had been out of print for several years before game critic Rick Swan wrote his 1990 book The Complete Guide to Role-Playing Games, he warned that used copies abounded, and that "potential buyers should be forewarned to keep their distance ... there's nothing even remotely plausible about the concept, since Nazis can pop up in ancient Rome as easily as a mastodon might trample the soldiers at Gettysburg".
+Swan found the character generation system "absurd", and that gameplay was at the mercy of "a mishmash of awkward ill-conceived game mechanics."
+Swan concluded by giving the game a very poor rating of only 1.5 out of 4, saying "There are some nice graphics ... but they hardly justify the purchase of a game this muddled."

-In the 2014 retrospective book Designers & Dragons: The 80s, Shannon Appelcline noted that despite the bad reviews, this game was noteworthy as "the earliest notable RPG to really take a solid look at historical roleplaying."
-Applecline also pointed out that Man, Myth, & Magic was "one of the earliest RPGs to provide truly serialized adventures" and that "Man, Myth & Magic went further, providing tighter connections between adventures, and even cliffhangers at the end of each supplement".
+In his 2014 book Designers & Dragons: The 80s, game historian Shannon Appelcline noted that despite the bad reviews, this game was noteworthy as "the earliest notable RPG to really take a solid look at historical roleplaying."
+Applecline also pointed out that Man, Myth, & Magic was "one of the earliest RPGs to provide truly serialized adventures" and that it "went further, providing tighter connections between adventures, and even cliffhangers at the end of each supplement".